Pristine scenery, endless beaches and the chance of picking up a Ming porcelain vase ... for free!

 I always felt that some things about the Eastern Cape are straight out of the Twilight Zone... this is one of them.

-Now I know that others absolutely love fishing, so I must mention that the Kei River Mouth is a great spot to fish: you've rock, surf, deep sea and fly fishing (saltwater).
+However, I do know that many people do in fact love fishing, so I must mention that the Kei River Mouth is a great spot to fish: you've rock, surf, deep sea and fly fishing (saltwater).

 Your accommodation will be able to assist you with all the fishing help you need.